Iamatto01/OSProject/README.md

 ***Questions:***

 1. Describe what is busybox and what is command switch **--name** is for? . ***(2 mark)*** __Fill answer here__.

+Busybox: BusyBox is a lightweight, multi-purpose utility for embedded Linux systems.
+It provides a minimal set of Unix utilities
+         like sh, ls and ping in a single binary, ideal for minimal environments like containers.

+--name: The --name flag in Docker is used to assign a specific name to the container, making it easier to reference.
+        If no name is provided, Docker assigns a random name.

 2. Explore the network using the command ```docker network ls```, show the output of your terminal. ***(1 mark)*** __Fill answer here__.

+@Iamatto01 ➜ /workspaces/OSProject (main) $ docker network ls
+NETWORK ID     NAME      DRIVER    SCOPE
+930c32113ed9   bluenet   bridge    local cb4c16d2cadd   bridge    bridge    local
+3c8a0915a23f   host      host      local
+17a807a954a7   none      null      local
+480eed6ef3ba   rednet    bridge    local

 3. Using ```docker inspect c1``` and ```docker inspect c2``` inscpect the two network.
 What is the gateway of bluenet and rednet.? ***(1 mark)*** __Fill answer here__.

+bluenet = "Gateway": "172.18.0.1",
+rednet  = "Gateway": "172.19.0.1",

 4. What is the network address for the running container c1 and c2? ***(1 mark)*** __Fill answer here__.

+bluenet = "IPAddress": "172.18.0.2",
+rednet  = "IPAddress": "172.19.0.2",

 5. Using the command ```docker exec c1 ping c2```, which basically tries to do a ping from container c1 to c2.
 Are you able to ping?
 Show your output . ***(1 mark)*** __Fill answer here__.

+@Iamatto01 ➜ /workspaces/OSProject (main) $ docker exec c1 ping c2
+ping: bad address 'c2'

 ## Bridging two SUB Networks
 1. Let's try this again by creating a network to bridge the two containers in the two subnetworks